ABOUT

 BIOGRAPHY

-Her work has been exhibited internationally in both institutional and independent venues, including: Alchemilla at Palazzo Vizzani, Bologna; Lewisham Arthouse, London; the Botanical Garden of Rome, Sapienza Museum Hub, Rome; The Student Hotel, Florence, Italy; NABA - Nuova Accademia di Belle Arti in Milan, Palazzo Guazzoni Zaccaria for Cremona Contemporanea Artweek 2024.
+Her work has been exhibited internationally in both institutional and independent venues, including: Alchemilla at Palazzo Vizzani, Bologna; Lewisham Arthouse, London; Botanical Garden of Rome, Polo Museale Sapienza, Rome; The Student Hotel, Florence; NABA – Nuova Accademia di Belle Arti in Milan; Palazzo Guazzoni Zaccaria for Cremona Contemporanea Artweek 2024; and Fabbrica del Vapore, Milan.

 STATEMENT